 I'd like to volunteer with my friends.
 Can we be scheduled to work together?

 If requested, best efforts will be made to have friends and families volunteering together.
-We cannot guarantee that it will always work out, but similar shift times should be selected by each party to ensure the best chance of volunteering together.
-It should also be noted that while you may be on the same shifts as your friend/family, you may be in different parts of Aviva Centre as volunteer supervisors and committee heads will place volunteers where help is needed.
+However, we cannot guarantee that it will always work out, but similar shift availability times should be selected by each party to ensure the best chance of volunteering together.
+It should also be noted that while you may be on the same shifts as your friend/family, you may be in different parts of the Aviva Centre as volunteer supervisors and committee heads will place volunteers where help is needed.

 Will I get to meet the players?

 Some of our volunteers do interact with tournament players and guests.
-However while you are on shifts and in restricted areas, we ask that all personnel treat the players with respect and do not make any requests.
+However, while you are on shift and in restricted areas, we ask that all personnel treat the players with respect and do not approach them.
 Breaching this policy is extremely serious and those found to violate this policy are dismissed from the program.
-When you are off shift, out of official tournament clothing and accreditation, and in public areas our volunteers are more than welcome to take photos and get autographs from the players.
+When you are off shift, out of official tournament clothing and accreditation, and in public areas, our volunteers are more than welcome to take photos and get autographs from the players.
 If any of the above three criteria are not followed, the volunteer will be dismissed from the program.

 Will I get to watch tennis while I'm volunteering?

 Every volunteer will receive a complimentary ticket package that they are free to use or give to their friends and families.
-Your volunteer accreditation will also give you access to Centre Court seating at anytime during the event.
+Your volunteer accreditation will also give you access to Stadium Court seating at any time during the event.
 Volunteers are also given special discounts on purchasing additional tickets.

-It is very important to note that while on shift, volunteers are expected to make the running of the tournament their top priority, which means the tennis will have to be watched during meal breaks or before/after your shifts.
+It is very important to note that while on shift, volunteers are expected to make the running of the tournament their top priority, which means the tennis can only be watched during meal breaks or before/after your shifts.